Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Introduction

-To protect against such attacks, we study strategies that ensure local privacy; user-linkable information in parameter deltas is mitigated even before it leaves the client.
-Our proposed methods complement existing work of enforcing privacy on parameter deltas achieved by introducing randomized perturbations using Differential Privacy Mechanisms \cite{geyer2017differentially,mcmahan2017learning}, performing secure multi-party computation \cite{bonawitz2017practical}, and executing homomorphic encryption \cite{yonetani2017privacy,gilad2016cryptonets}.
+We evaluate deanonymization risks in a federated learning setup when training complex models (e.g., MobileNet CNNs \cite{howard2017mobilenets}) involving numerous participants (53-327 users).
+Furthermore, we use real-world (anonymized) user-generated datasets (e.g., PIPA, Blog) to closely emulate existing federated learning applications \cite{McMahan2017CommunicationEfficientLO,mcmahan2017learning}.
+Our evaluation indicates that participants can be consistently deanonymized across a range of scenarios.
+For instance, individuals transmitting model updates for an image classifier (with output classes e.g., chair, umbrella) on PIPA dataset are re-identified with high accuracy (19-175$\times$ chance-level).
+Furthermore, we find the attacks surprisingly possible in spite of a range of data-limited scenarios, such as when the adversary has only a single prior example of the targeted individual.

+Moreover, we propose a novel cross-modal attack which tackles a challenging scenario when the attacker's prior information varies in modality from the private data used during training by the participants.
+For instance, the attacker leverages text information, while the participants are training using image data.
+Our experiments indicate that in spite of the cross-modal challenge, attacks are quite effective (0.76 AUC).

+It is worth noting that our deanonymization attack can also amplify the performance of recent attacks that infer sensitive properties of the training data.
+For example, we show that learning an attack model to jointly perform deanonymization and attribute inference \cite{melis2018inference} are synergistic, with a consistent improvement of up to 4\% accuracy on both tasks.
+These results are further concerning, as sensitive attributes can be linked to identities of participants in federated learning.

+After demonstrating the the risks of deanonymization in federated learning, we explore countermeasures to mitigate the threat.
 We propose augmenting users' data distribution with an adversarial bias to decouple users' subtle variations from their prior information.
 As a result, we propose the first mitigation strategy that directly operates on the user data itself, while maintaining utility of the task.
 We find our strategy mitigate attacks with up to 95\% effectiveness and incurs only negligible cost on the underlying task performance.
+In contrast, we find perturbation- and DP-based training approaches (e.g., DP-FedAvg \cite{mcmahan2017learning}) incur large privacy and utility costs in our setup as they are typically effective only when training with a massive number of users (in the order of thousands).